|

 see that the physical, psychological, and/or social needs

+of another person are met.
 Care Management Services -- A service in which a professional,

 typically a nurse or social worker, assists in planning, arranging,

+monitoring, or coordinating long term care services.
 Care Manager -- A professional who finds and coordinates

 appropriate social and medical services for elders or persons